-Awareness raising actions will be achieved on a local/national level in the form of a campaign moderated by the member National Associations of EFG.
-The main actions comprise Family Science Events, outdoor programmes and after-school Science Clubs on geosciences and engineering; industry mobilisation for organised group visits; a trans-European mentoring programme by graduate and postgraduate university students for secondary school students with the innovative use of social media; promotion of secondary-school science projects with national and international publication/awarding opportunities; summer courses to science teachers, providing continuing professional development in the areas of geoscience and pedagogy; and production of educational materials, information leaflets and brochures.
+Awareness raising actions have been achieved on a local/national level in the form of a campaign moderated by the member National Associations of EFG.
+The main actions comprised Family Science Events, outdoor programmes and after-school Science Clubs on geosciences and engineering; industry mobilisation for organised group visits; a trans-European mentoring programme by graduate and postgraduate university students for secondary school students with the innovative use of social media; promotion of secondary-school science projects with national and international publication/awarding opportunities; summer courses to science teachers, providing continuing professional development in the areas of geoscience and pedagogy; and production of educational materials, information leaflets and brochures.

 For more information please contact Ariadna Ortega at ariadna.ortega_at_lapalmacentre.eu